-Important note: The current implementation doesn't permit to scan a Volume with bscan.
-The result wouldn't permit to restore files easily.
-It is recommended to not prune File or Job records with Basejobs.
+Important note: The current implementation doesn't permit to scan a Volume with the bscan facility.
+The result does not permit the restore of files.
+It is therefore recommended to not prune File or Job records with Basejobs in use.